moharramansari/Flights-An-online-ticket-booking-app/README.md

 `-services` -> contains the buiness logic and interacts with repositories for data from the database

-`utils-` -> contains helper methods, error classes etc.w
+`utils-` -> contains helper methods, error classes etc.